jll63/yomm2/README.md

 - ...and form pointers to open methods
 - Overriding methods across namespaces was a hassle.
 It shoud be easier.
 - We had to choose between a fast intrusive mode and a slow orthogonal mode.
-I think I can support a fast orthgonal mode.
+I think I can support a fast orthogonal mode.
 See my article on the D blog.